ChrisToFLuA/ToFFleeca/README.md

 - 2x thermalcharge
 - jewels
 - goldingots
+- black money
+it can be easily modified in the server file

 two different zones to loot whith different items
 ### first zone (black_money, jewels, cards)